The Hospital of

 2025 Heritage Open Weekends - 13 & 14 and 20 & 21 September

-Once again we welcomed so many visitors, both regular and new, to our almshouse for the Heritage Open Days and very much appreciated all the support.
-We will be participating again on 13th, 14th, 20th and 21st September 2025.
+In 2024, we once again we welcomed so many visitors, both regular and new, to our almshouse for the Heritage Open Days and very much appreciated all the support.

 Visitor feedback: